ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 To get secure software, we first need to understand what *security* means.
 Different software has different specific security requirements, but many people divide security requirements into three broad objectives - Confidentiality, Integrity, and Availability:

-* **Confidentiality**"No unauthorized read" - users are only allowed to read the information they are authorized to read.
+* **Confidentiality**<br>"No unauthorized read" - users are only allowed to read the information they are authorized to read.

-* **Integrity**"No unauthorized modification (write or delete)"  - users are only allowed to modify the information they are authorized to modify; modification includes additions, changes, and deletions.
+* **Integrity**<br>"No unauthorized modification (write or delete)"  - users are only allowed to modify the information they are authorized to modify; modification includes additions, changes, and deletions.

-* **Availability**"Keeps working in presence of attack." - the software keeps working while under attack.
+* **Availability**<br>"Keeps working in presence of attack." - the software keeps working while under attack.
 A Denial of Service (DoS) attack is an attack that tries to make the software no longer available.

 This set of Confidentiality, Integrity, and Availability (CIA) is sometimes called the CIA triad.